1. Here's why

 3. How to resolve the problem the easy way

-3.1: Once you have identified the model/material that is causing the problem based on the .DAE export in section 2 above, simply assign a different material to the problematic part of the model in SketchUp and re-import it in Lumion.
+If you have not got access to Lumion 8.3 or newer, you should first identify the model/material that is causing the problem based on the .DAE export in section 2 above.
+Then assign a different material to the problematic part of the model in SketchUp and re-import it in Lumion.

 4. How to resolve the problem the hard way